Master data management

 As the name suggests, master data management deals with the management of master data.
 Master data describes objects around which business is conducted and corresponds to the subject of the data being mastered.

 The categories into which master data is classified are called domains.
-Among common master data domains are:
+Common master data domains include:

 Read more about oil and gas asset data management.

-As part of master data management initiatives, some data domains can be applied across industries.
-Examples of these domains include employees, locations and assets.
-Another such domain is reference data: a special type of master data that is used to categorize other data or relate data to information beyond the boundaries of the business or organization.
-Reference data includes codes for countries and states, currencies, time zones, payment terms, and more.
+Some domains apply across most industries.
+Examples include employees, locations, and assets.
+Another universal domain is reference data – a special type of master data used to categorize other data or link it to information outside the organization.
+Reference data includes country and state codes, currencies, time zones, payment terms, and more..

 Read more about material data management.